SalomePlatform/documentation/dev/cmake/source/pkg.rst

 CMake has two possible modes of detection, CONFIG mode and MODULE mode.
 The order of priority is explicitly set in SALOME to:

-1. CONFIG (also called NO_MODULE) mode: this tries to load a xyz-config.cmake file from the package installation itself
+1. CONFIG (also called NO_MODULE) mode: this tries to load a xyz-config.cmake file from the package installation itself.
+Note that by default, this mode doesn't look at a potential system installation.
+If you do want the CONFIG mode to also inspect your system, you have to explicitly set the XYZ_ROOT_DIR variable to your system's path (typically "/usr").
 2. MODULE mode: this relies on the logic written in a FindXyz.cmake macro, looking directly for representative libraries, binaries or headers of the package.

 The first mode is preferred as it allows to directly include the CMake targets of the prerequisite.